 Your premiums are based on many factors, such as the size of your business, how much cover you want and your claims history.
 It’s tempting to simply opt for the cheapest policy — but think hard about what you really need.
 After all, you might have to call on it one day.

-When you're busy making ends meet, it’s hard to devote your time to finding the right insurance policy.
+When you're busy making ends meet, it’s hard to devote time to finding the right insurance policy.
 That’s why at Compare the Market we’ve made it easy for you to search for public liability insurance as well as the other different types of insurance you might want to take out for a window cleaning business.